jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 in support for the new PR.
 If you do, be sure to do it in a comment -- not in a commit message and not in the PR description.

-Never put GitHub usernames in commits and PR descriptions; this can cause endless annoying notifications for those concerned.
+Never put GitHub usernames in commits and PR descriptions; the latter because usernames in the description are copied into the merge commit by the merge script.
+This can cause endless annoying notifications for those concerned.

 Add
 [release notes](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#release-notes)